EyupEnsarAlmaz/falapp/README.md

-# falapp
+# fal App

-A new Flutter project.
+This is my new project in flutter.

 ## Getting Started